mikozera/IntelliJ-IDEA-Settings/README.md

 - String Manipulation: allows for smart string manipulation (Alt + Shift + M)
 - Presentation Assistant: displays any pressed keyboard shortcuts (Alt + Shift + D)

-> **Note:** When adding new plugins make sure to "update" the IDE by repeating "Step 4" of the Installation
+> **Note:** When adding new plugins make sure to "update" the IDE by repeating "Step 4" of the "Installation"

 ---